MehmetMHY/cha/README.md

 - **Multi-line Input Mode**: Simplifies complex input directly into the CLI.
 - **Text-Editor Input Mode**: Use your system's terminal-based text editor for inputting your prompt, allowing easier input of complex and long prompts.
 - **Web and YouTube Scraping**: Extract YouTube video transcripts, web PDFs, and general web content.
-- **Answer Search**: Simple implementation of an Answer-Search engine similar to Perplexity AI's solution.
 - **Estimate Tokens**: Option to estimate the token count for a file, string, or piped content.
 - **Support for Multiple File Types**: Supports a variety of file types for input, including PDF, DOCX, XLSX, and common image formats, enabling seamless integration and processing of different kinds of content.
 - **Platform Flexibility**: Switch between different AI platform providers offering OpenAI-compatible APIs using the `--platform` argument.
 - **Switch Between Models**: Easily switch between models during a conversation.
 - **Code Dump Feature**: Easily dump your entire code or a directory's content as one text file OR as context for your conversation.
-- **Browse Mode**: Enables fast automated web browsing to gather additional context for enhancements in response to user queries.
-It's quicker than the answer search engine, making it ideal for quick search-based questions.

 ## Getting Started